manissen/predicting-recipe-health/README.md

 ></iframe>

 ### Bivariate Analysis
-This box plot shows the distribution of health scores across four health rating categories: healthy, medium healthy, unhealthy, and unknown, with outliers removed.
+This box plot shows the distribution of health scores across three health rating categories: healthy, medium healthy, and unhealthy with outliers removed.
 Overall, we see that recipes labeled as healthy tend to have lower health scores (indicating better health), while unhealthy recipes have higher and more variable scores, suggesting a clear trend in health score as health rating decreases (becomes healthier).

 <iframe
   src="assets/box_plot_health_scores.html"